 The impedance of an element is its value of pure resistance at the feed point plus any reactance (capacitive or inductive) that is present at that feed point.
 Of primary importance here is the impedance of the driven element, the point on the antenna where the transfer of rf from the feedline takes place.

+Maximum energy transfer of rf at the design frequency occurs when the impedance of the feed point is equal to the impedance of the feedline.
 In most antenna designs, the feedline impedance will be 50 ohms, but usually the feed point impedance of the Yagi is rarely 50 ohms.
 In most cases it can vary from approximately 40 ohms to around 10 ohms, depending upon the number of elements, their spacing and the antenna's pattern bandwidth.
 If the feedline impedance does not equal the feed point impedance, the driven element cannot transfer the rf energy effectively from the transmitter, thus reflecting it back to the feedline resulting in a Standing Wave Ratio.
 Because of this, impedance matching devices are highly recommended for getting the best antenna performance.

 The impedance bandwidth of the driven element is the range of frequencies above and below the center design frequency of the antenna that the driven element's feed point will accept maximum power (rf), from the feedline.